CAC Payback Period: Formula, Importance & How To Reduce It

 Logo retention and net revenue retention have to come into play when considering CAC payback period benchmarks for SaaS companies.
-With higher retention rates, you can afford longer payback periods.
-And the more granular you can get with payback period segmentation, the easier it is to gut check your go-to-market efforts and make strategic decisions.
+With higher customer retention rates, you can afford longer payback periods.
+And the more granular you can get with payback period segmentation, the easier it is to gut-check your go-to-market efforts and make strategic decisions.

 CAC payback ensures the company’s runway continues to grow and there’s room to scale.
 You need to continually check CAC payback as it impacts operational efficiency within scaling and growth.
 It’s a metric that provides forward-looking insight toward implementing funds to accomplish the company’s sustainability and growth efforts.

 4 Actionable Ways to Reduce the CAC Payback Rate of Your SaaS Business

 Customers may sign on at different contract rates and terms, but the faster that customer becomes profitable, the faster you can turn that revenue around into a profitable outcome.
 You can obtain shorter payback periods with these four actions that depend on creating collaboration and awareness between your sales & marketing peers and finance to optimize the CAC period inputs you can control: retention and CAC.

 Your average cost of service includes any customer support, your software’s hosting services, and any account managers or customer success managers who support customers throughout their lifetime with the company.